longshotlabs/simpl-schema/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to simple-schema-js!
+First, thank you for considering contributing to simpl-schema!
 It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not only code.
 You can help with